Vyral/Kristy-Moore/_posts/2019-09-13-why-home-warranties-are-absolutely-worth-the-cost.md

 **1:05—**What a home warranty is<br>**1:59—**What you can use it for&nbsp;<br>**3:21—**How it benefits sellers<br>**4:59—**What it will cost you<br>**6:34—**How you can use home warranties for rental properties&nbsp;<br>**8:44—**A story from one of our own clients about the peace of mind home warranties provide&nbsp;<br>**9:49—**Wrapping things up

 As always, if you have any questions about this or any other real estate topic, don’t hesitate to reach out to us.
-We’d love to help you.&nbsp;<br>&nbsp;
+We’d love to help you.

-{% include pullquote.html %}